Consensys/security-workshop-for-devs/README.md

 ### Installing Mythril Classic

-_Mythril uses solc to compile Solidity files, so you'll need to [install that as well](https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages)_.
+_Mythril Classic uses solc to compile Solidity files, so you'll need to [install that as well](https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages)_.

 [Mythril Classic](https://github.com/ConsenSys/mythril-classic) is a command-line tool for advanced users.
 It can do a *lot* of stuff, such as analyzing contracts on the blockchain, creating control flow graphs, searching the Ethereum state trie and auto-generating transaction sequences to trigger bugs (plus you can use it to cheat in CTFs).